sjkelleyjr/Deadlock/chapters/chapter_05.md

 Michael stared at the email.
 The adoption metrics were fake.
 The system was broken.
 But Vincent was happy, Sarah was happy, and Michael was being offered a promotion.
 He was succeeding by every metric that mattered to the company, even though none of those metrics reflected reality.

 His phone buzzed.
-It was Jenny again: "Emma has strep throat.
+It was Jenny again: "Sophie has strep throat.
 The doctor prescribed antibiotics.
 How's your day going?"

 Michael looked at Vincent's email, then at the Taskly report, then at his calendar full of meetings about a system that didn't work.

 "Fine," he replied.
 "Just another day at the office."

 At 6:15, he packed up his laptop and headed for the elevator.
-He had fifteen minutes to get to Jake's soccer practice.
+He had fifteen minutes to get to Liam's soccer practice.
 If he left now, he could make it.
 If he stayed for the team meeting, he'd be late again.

 His phone buzzed.
 It was Sarah: "Great meeting today, Michael.
 I'm excited about the possibilities for your future here at ByteSauce."